berlinplan/berlinplan.github.io/readme.md

 -construct massive walls beyond Germany/EU borders.
 -Prevent the production of atomic bombs in marginalized societies.

-#### could we have better Smartphones and higher Technology, If slavery could continue further?
-#### What was the Benefit of slavery and colonization to World Development?
-- slavery was the engine of us growth (214)
-- colonization had a huge Impact on Development in Western countries (215)

-## Would granting voting power to marginalized groups such as children and those in third-world countries, lead to a reduction in inequality? (as former slaves in the US)

 How to understand Sociopathic behavior?